nyxxxie/serenity/docs/styleguide.md

 ## Code style
 Code must adhere to [PEP8][1] with the following additions/exceptions:
-  * Use `import`s for packages and modules only.
-This makes namespace management simpler, as the source of each identifier is indicated in a consistent way (e.g. `blah.Thing` says that `Thing` is defined in `blah`).
   * Line length is limited to 79 chars, however this restriction may be lifted ignored if it would result in ugly code.
 For example, if you add a comment to a line that increases that line's length to 100, that is acceptable.